wisdom-parts/wisdom-kotlin/README.md

 A clan's face can be as simple as `Int`, in which case the clan is as simple as a single integer value.
 This single-node base case forms the leaves of a clan.

-Each imp declares a set of subordinate "roles" (possible an empty set) to which the imp delegates.
+Each imp declares a set of subordinate "roles" (possibly an empty set) to which the imp delegates.
 The imp declares a face for each role.
 To form a complete, operational clan, each role must be filled by a subordinate clan with that face.
 These subordinate clans are called "septs".